SwedbankPay/developer.swedbankpay.com/checkout/checkin.md

 persisted to streamline future Payment Menu processes.
 Payer identification is done through the `initiate-consumer-session` operation.

-{% include alert.html type="informative" icon="info" body="
+{% include alert.html type="informative" icon="info" header="Guest Checkout"
-Note: If the end user is using the Payment Menu as a guest, you can go directly to step 3, which you will find on the next page." %}
+body="Note: If the end user is using the Payment Menu as a guest, you can go directly to step 3, which you will find on the next page." %}

 {:.code-header}
 **Request**